 • CTE administrators and guidance counselors are not eligible to receive this award.

-• Area president or area awards committee representative will notify Lindsey Jost, firstname.lastname@example.org if the recipients will be attending the awards luncheon at the Summer conference in July.
+• Area president or area awards committee representative will notify Lindsey Jost, email@example.com of the nominees.

 • CTAT does not provide travel funds for award recipients.

 Nominees will be recognized at the area level at the discretion of the area president.

 All nominations must be submitted by the area president by the May 1 deadline.

 ACTE Nomination Process and Recognition

 All nominations must be submitted on the ACTE Awards Portal by May 1.
 The application requirements can be downloaded here (note: this is not an application form; applications must be submitted electronically via the Awards Portal).
 Please be sure to check out our tip sheet for nominators: Writing a Strong Nomination.
 Nominees are reviewed at the national level only; winners are selected by the ACTE Awards Committee and approved by the Board of Directors in July.
 Awards are presented at the ACTE Awards Banquet during CareerTech VISION.